Pelosi: China cannot stop US officials from visiting Taiwan

 China sees the island as a breakaway province and considers visits to Taiwan by foreign officials as recognizing its sovereignty.

-The Biden administration and Pelosi have said the United States remains committed to the so-called one-China policy, which recognizes Beijing as the government of China but allows informal relations and defense ties with Taipei.
+The Biden administration and Pelosi have said the United States remains committed to the “one China” policy, which recognizes Beijing as the government of China but allows informal relations and defense ties with Taipei.
 The administration discouraged but did not prevent Pelosi from visiting.

 Pelosi has been a long-time advocate of human rights in China.
 She, along with other lawmakers, visited Beijing’s Tiananmen Square in 1991 to support democracy two years after a bloody military crackdown on protesters at the square.